$24.95 – $44.95

-This grafted female is another stellar deer persimmon from Jerry Lehman’s collection and breeding efforts in Central Indiana.
+This grafted female is a persimmon from Jerry Lehman’s collection and breeding efforts in Central Indiana.
 He named this tree deer candy for one reason.
-With 1,000+ persimmons producing on his property, this is the one that the deer are attracted to the most!!
+With 1,000+ persimmons produced on his property, this is the one that the deer are attracted to the most!
 Deer Candy drops from the 1st week in October through into November.
-It has large 2’’ persimmons that the deer are still digging through the snow to eat.
-That is really something if you think about it.
-A 1,000 + trees fruiting that’s more persimmons than the wildlife could consume yet as the snow falls deer are on this tree… Deer candy is very precocious and begins bearing fruit at a very young age.
+It has large 2’’ sweet persimmons that fully ripen in central Pennsylvania.
+Deer candy is very precocious and begins bearing fruit very young.
 This tree will reach a mature height of 60′-80′.
-Plant hardiness zones 5-9.
+Suitable for Plant hardiness zones 5-9.

 DEER CANDY PERSIMMON

-This grafted female is another stellar deer persimmon from Jerry Lehman’s collection and breeding efforts in Central Indiana.
+This grafted female is a persimmon from Jerry Lehman’s collection and breeding efforts in Central Indiana.
 He named this tree deer candy for one reason.
-With 1,000+ persimmons producing on his property, this is the one that the deer are attracted to the most!!
+With 1,000+ persimmons produced on his property, this is the one that the deer are attracted to the most!
 Deer Candy drops from the 1st week in October through into November.
-It has large 2’’ persimmons that the deer are still digging through the snow to eat.
-I was fortunate enough to get to have many conversations with Jerry and soak in a lot of his knowledge on persimmons.
-I’m very pleased to be able to offer some of his Cultivars.
+It has large 2’’ sweet persimmons that fully ripen in central Pennsylvania.
+Deer candy is very precocious and begins bearing fruit very young.
+This tree will reach a mature height of 60′-80′.
+Plant hardiness zones 5-9.

-Deer Candy persimmon tree is self fruitful and will produce seedless fruit without pollination through parthenocarpy (the development of a fruit without prior fertilization).
-If you’re wishing to have seeded fruit, I would recommend planting at least 3 of our cold hardy, highly vigorous seedlings in your Persimmons orchard if you wanted to have fruit with seeds in it.
-There is no need if you just want abundant fruit that will be seedless.
+Deer Candy persimmon tree is self-fruitful and will produce seedless fruit without pollination through parthenocarpy (the development of a fruit without prior fertilization).
+If you wish to have seeded fruit, I recommend planting at least 3 of our cold, hardy, highly vigorous seedlings or Szukis persimmons in your Persimmons orchard if you want fruit with seeds.
+There is no need if you want abundant fruit that will be seedless.

 PLANTING INSTRUCTIONS FOR DEER CANDY PERSIMMON

-Persimmons will do best when planted in well drained fertile loam soil with a pH of 6 to 7.
-However they are very adaptable to many soil types and conditions.
-Persimmons tolerate even being planted in heavy soils such as clay and a pH as low 5.5 as long as adequate nutrients are available.
+Deer Candy Persimmons will do best when planted in well-drained, fertile loam soil with a pH of 6 to 7.
+However, they are very adaptable to many soil types and conditions.
+Persimmons tolerate even planting in heavy soils such as clay with a pH of 5.5 as long as adequate nutrients are available.
 Persimmons require adequate drainage for proper growth and do not plant in wet areas.

-If you have not completed a soil test and improved your soil.
-I would recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil at the time of planting.
+Suppose you have not completed a soil test and improved your soil.
+I recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil when planting.
 The first number tells you the percentage of nitrogen contained in the fertilizer.
-Nitrogen applied directly to the roots of the tree will cause death to your tree, make sure the first number is zero.
+Nitrogen applied directly to the tree’s roots will cause your tree’s death; make sure the first number is zero.
 Nitrogen is very mobile in the soil.
-You can apply a small amount of Nitrogen the following year as needed.
+You can apply a small amount of nitrogen the following year as needed.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need to be mixed in through the soil.
-We recommend completing a soil test and making amendments for best results.
+Apply these two nutrients at or well before planting; they must be mixed in through the soil because they are immobile—a few shovels full of composted manure can achieve the same results.
+We recommend completing a soil test and making amendments for the best results.

-Persimmon trees are very drought tolerant once established, as they grow a very extensive root system.
+Deer Persimmon trees are drought tolerant once established, as they grow an extensive root system.
 The trees grafted to this rootstock will give you a mature height of 60′ to 80′.
 A recommended tree spacing of 25′ to 30′.
 Plant in a location that receives at least 6 hours of sunlight for optimal growth and fruit production.
-Persimmons are very shade tolerant and will produce abundantly but need to receive sunlight on the tree for tree health, and tree growth, fruit is a given even in the shade.
-You can really use your imagination when spacing persimmon trees.
+Persimmons are very shade tolerant and will produce abundantly but need sunlight on the tree for tree health and growth, and fruit is a given even in the shade.
+You can use your imagination when spacing persimmon trees.
 Protect the trees from the deer browsing them, as northern deer love to browse persimmons.

 For More Information: